About This Drug

 Possible Side Effects

-- Increased risk of viral, bacterial and fungal infection of the eye
+- Increased risk for cataracts, glaucoma or infections of the eye

 Note: Not all possible side effects are included above.

 - High blood pressure and changes in electrolytes, which can cause fluid build-up around your heart, lungs or elsewhere.

 - Allergic reactions, including anaphylaxis are rare but may happen in some patients.
 Signs of allergic reaction to this drug may be swelling of the face, feeling like your tongue or throat are swelling, trouble breathing, rash, itching, fever, chills, feeling dizzy, and/or feeling that your heart is beating in a fast or not normal way.
 If this happens, do not take another dose of this drug.
 You should get urgent medical treatment.

 - Increased risk of developing a hole in your stomach, small, and/or large intestine if you have ulcers in the lining of your stomach and/or intestine, or have diverticulitis, ulcerative colitis and/or other diseases that affect the gastrointestinal tract

 - Blurred vision or other changes in eyesight